yusufaf/yusufaf/README.md

 My name is Yusuf Afzal, and welcome to my GitHub

-- :evergreen_tree: I'm a fourth-year student studying Computer Science at the University of Oregon.
+- :evergreen_tree: Graduated with a B.S in Computer Science from the University of Oregon.
-- :computer: Currently working as a Web Development intern at [PNNL](https://pnnl.gov).
+- :computer: Currently working as a Software Engineer at [PNNL](https://pnnl.gov).

 Check out my personal site [here](https://yusufaf.github.io)